Russell-Waterhouse/c_webserver/README.md

 Contributions are not being accepted at this time.
 They will be accepted when a foundation of abstractions are built into the project.

-When I have the following built into one language's web server, I'll open it up to contributions:

-1. Routing
-2. Concurrent request handling
-3. Database integration
-4. HTML templating
-5. Session management
-6. Authentication
-7. Logging
-8. Tests
-9. Middleware support

 # License
 This project is open-sourced under the MIT License.
 See the LICENSE